Are Precious Metals Used on Writing Pens?

 Pen Plating with a "Copper" Color

-Satin Copper (3.5/5) and Bright Copper (3.0/5) are some of my favorites with certain woods or acrylic resins I've intentionally mixed with copper or bronze powders.
+Satin Copper (3.5/5) and Bright Copper (3.0/5) are some of my favorites with certain woods or resins I've intentionally mixed with copper or bronze powders.